tomswartz07/packer-windows/README.md

 This repository contains Windows templates that can be used to create boxes for Vagrant using Packer ([Website](http://www.packer.io)) ([Github](http://github.com/mitchellh/packer)).

-This repo began by borrowing bits from the VeeWee Windows templates (https://github.com/jedi4ever/veewee/tree/master/templates).
+This repo began by borrowing bits from the [VeeWee Windows templates](https://github.com/jedi4ever/veewee/tree/master/templates).
 Modifications were made to work with Packer and the VMware Fusion / VirtualBox providers for Packer and Vagrant.
 Further work has been done based upon Joe Fitzgerald's original [Packer Windows](https://github.com/joefitzgerald/packer-windows) code.

 ### Packer Version